 LC I definitely get that sense in your work, of the absurdity, surrealism of the present and the ways that we’re just burning through this substance that takes millions of years to form.

-LC I just made a connection actually.
-So you know about the One Road policy from China.
-They’re trying to connect everything across two continents and there are going to be like… ‘Planes trains and automobiles’ going back and forth.
+LC I just think about the Chinese One Road policy.
+They’re trying to connect everything across two continents and there are going to be like… ‘Planes, trains and automobiles’ going back and forth.
 And they’ve made these videos that are similar to what you were describing.
 Disney characters singing about how great they are.

-MQ Yeah, yeah.
+MQ Oh definitely.
 I share a lot of affinity with the Chinese context.

-LC Okay, maybe we can talk about the work you had in “Art and Ecology in a Time of Crisis,” in Guangzhou.
+LC Can you talk about the work you had in “Art and Ecology in a Time of Crisis,” in Guangzhou?

 LC I think that’s at the time of the Paris climate accords, right?